apache/druid/docs/multi-stage-query/known-issues.md

 The following known issues and limitations affect automatic compaction with the MSQ task engine:

+- The `metricSpec` field is only supported for idempotent aggregators.
+For more information, see [Idempotent aggregators](../data-management/automatic-compaction.md#idempotent-aggregators).
-- Only range-based partitioning is supported
+- Only dynamic and range-based partitioning are supported
-- You cannot group or roll up metrics for dimensions
+- Set `rollup`  to `true` if `metricSpec` is not empty or null.
+If `metricSpec` is empty or null, set `rollup` to `false`.
 - You cannot group on multi-value dimensions
-- The `maxTotalRows` config is not supported.
+- The `maxTotalRows` config is not supported in `DynamicPartitionsSpec`.
 Use `maxRowsPerSegment` instead.
-- `queryGranularity` cannot be set to `all`